 Nowadays they are based in the same part of Switzerland where they were founded and say they are dedicated to diversifying their product offering and expanding their influence in the precious metals industry.

 Valcambi produces gold bars across a range of weights that is not as uniform as what you would find with other mints around the world.
-Perhaps the most uniform gold bar Valcambi produces is their one ounce variety, of which is usually accompanied with assay.
+Perhaps the most uniform gold bar Valcambi produces is their one ounce variety, of which is usually accompanied by an assay.